 Areas of Research / Professional Expertise

-Critical Theory, Epistemology, Law and Ethics, Qualitative Designs and Methods, Gender Studies, Psychiatric Nursing and Nursing in Corrections, Public Health Nursing, Sociopolitical Aspects of Nursing
+Critical Theory, Epistemology, Law and Ethics, Qualitative Designs and Methods, Gender Studies, Healthcare in Corrections, Public Health Nursing, Sociopolitical Aspects of Nursing

 Travel and Music (Electronic, Trance, Progressive House)